Fine-grained Image-to-Image Transformation towards Visual Recognition: Experiments

 We conduct a similar identity preservation experiment on Multi-PIE dataset, except that we select $N_c$ to be $20$, $50$, $80$ and $120$ from $137$ classes in the standard set and generate $9$ fake images (viewpoints ranging from $-60$ degree to $60$ degree) from each input test image.
 Fig. \ref{fig:knn_acc2} shows the classification results of each model on the generated face data.
 Our model again outperforms the existing models, further demonstrating the superiority of our model.

-To make a more thorough analysis on the results, we investigate each model by showing their visual results straightforwardly, as shown in Fig. \ref{fig:quality} on CompCars dataset and Fig. \ref{fig:quality_multipie} on Multi-PIE dataset.
+To make a more thorough analysis of the results, we investigate each model by showing their visual results straightforwardly, as shown in Fig. \ref{fig:quality} on CompCars dataset and Fig. \ref{fig:quality_multipie} on Multi-PIE dataset.

-Observed from Fig. \ref{fig:quality}, DR-GAN, CR-GAN and our model can generate sharp images, while Two-Step can only generate blurry images.
+Seen from Fig. \ref{fig:quality}, DR-GAN, CR-GAN and our model can generate sharp images, while Two-Step can only generate blurry images.
 Although images generated by CR-GAN look realistic, the key regions that identify a car (such as bumper and lights) are quite different from the input image, showing that their identity is not well preserved.
 This observation is consistent with the classification performance in Fig. \ref{fig:knn_acc}.
 The results further indicate that high-quality images do not necessarily stand for identity-preserved images.
 Our model can generate fine-grained details that are almost in accordance with the input image.
-Note that in some situations, our model fail to capture all the details of the input car.
-This is because we are dealing with fine-grained image transformation with large deformation, which is very challenging.
-Moreover, cars in our dataset contain many complex details, making the task more difficult to accomplish.
+Note that in some situations, our model fails to capture all the details of the input car.
+It is because we are dealing with fine-grained image transformation with large deformation, which is very challenging.
+Moreover, cars in our dataset contain many details, making the task more difficult to accomplish.
 Even though, images generated by our model still preserve many more details than all the existing methods, demonstrating the effectiveness of our model.

 Fig. \ref{fig:quality_multipie} shows an exemplar case from Multi-PIE dataset.
-We input the same image to the generative models, outputting images with 9 different viewpoints.
-DR-GAN, CR-GAN and Two-Step fail to preserve the identity very well, while our model can generate images whose identity is almost the same as the input image, with as many details preserved as possible, demonstrating the effectiveness of our model in identity preservation.
+We input the same image to the generative models, outputting images with nine different viewpoints.
+DR-GAN, CR-GAN and Two-Step fail to preserve the identity very well.
+On the contrary, our model can generate images whose identity is almost the same as the input image, with as many details preserved as possible, demonstrating the effectiveness of our model in identity preservation.